Medicaid Waiver Case Management Organization Changes

 Will I lose my waiver or any of my other services?

-No, you will not lose your waiver or any of your other services as a result of the changes in approved case management organizations.
+No, you will not lose your waiver or any of your other services because of the changes in approved case management organizations.

 Case Management Organizations Contact Information